D-Andreev/react-gn/README.md

   ![Farmers Market Finder Demo](https://i.imgur.com/UCGN1mA.gif)<br>

 ### Description
-`react-gn` uses [create-react-app](https://create-react-app.dev/) under the hood to create a react application.
+`react-gn` uses [create-react-app](https://create-react-app.dev/) under the hood, which you need to install globally in order to use the `new` command.
 You can see the current file structure of a new create-react-app [here](https://create-react-app.dev/docs/getting-started#output).

 ### Arguments
 | Argument      | Description                            |